HomoCodens/catherd/README.md

 * Aks them to properly label the PDF form fields
 * i18n?
 Nah... xD
 * Add metadata to created pdfs
+* use context menu items in main menu